The world's largest offshore wind farm nears completion—it can power 1 million homes

-- New project off the U.K. coast could power up to 1 million homes.
+- A new project off the U.K. coast could power up to 1 million homes.

-- The solar farm is one of the largest of its kind.
+- The wind farm is one of the largest of its kind.

-- Hornsea is the farthest-out-to-sea offshore solar plant in the world.
+- Hornsea is the farthest-out-to-sea wind plant in the world.

 Renewables are leaving the land and heading offshore.
 The world's largest offshore wind farm, located off the east coast of Britain, is on the cusp of completion.
 It's one of the most ambitious and large scale plans to combat climate change and develop renewable sources of energy.

 Situated 75 miles (120 kilometers) out from England's Yorkshire coast, the Hornsea One project will be able to power 1 million British homes once it's completed in 2020.
 This will be the furthest a wind farm has ever been out to sea.
 It'll consist of 174 seven megawatt wind turbines that are all 100 meters tall, with a blade circumference of 75 meters.